Shyunyin/Coding-Noobies-SilverEmergencyResponse_SCDFXIBM/README.md

 # **Content**
 1. Short description of our solution and our idea
+2. Our Video Pitch
-2. Architecture of our proposed solution
+3. Architecture of our proposed solution
-3. Our detailed solution
-4. Step-by-step installation instructions
+4. Our Detailed Dolution
+5. Step-by-step Installation Instructions
-5. Technologies used in building the solution
+6. Technologies used in Building the Solution

-# **Short description of our solution and our idea**
+# **Short description of our Solution and our Idea**
 According to the Health Promotion Board Singapore, about one-third of elderly Singaporeans aged 60 and above have recurring falls.
 Falling down at an old age can be detrimental as older people have more fragile bones, are more likely to have complications from surgeries and have problems recovering.

 Our team has identified elderly who are living alone as a particularly vulnerable group amongst the elderly.
 This is because the elderly in this group do not have family members or relatives living with them who can provide help in the case of a fall or alert emergency medical services.
 Furthermore, we identified that bathrooms are commonplace for falls due to the slippery surfaces.
 Therefore, our team’s solution aims to detect such falls, alert the Singapore Civil Defence Force (SCDF) and Community First Responders (CFRs) for the elderly and collect data that is useful for the personnel arriving at the scene.